nthieberger/language-data-node-tools/ontology.md

 ## Property: recorder

-The participant operated the recording machinery used to create the resource.
+The recorder operated the recording machinery used to create the resource.

 ### Values expected to be one of these types: